kakkoyun/tiny-profiler-redbpf-rs/README.md

 # tiny-profiller-redbpf-rs
-A CPU profiller PoC written in Rust using Redbpf (an eBPF crate)
+A CPU profiler PoC is written in Rust using Redbpf (an eBPF crate)